EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 ## In Summary

-> <i class="fa fa-quote-left"></i> Sometimes I bring up the topic of flags and people are like “I don’t care about flags”.
+> Sometimes I bring up the topic of flags and people are like “I don’t care about flags”.
 Trust me, 100% of people care about flags.
 There’s just something about them that works on our emotions. - Roman Mars, [TED Talk]

 Flags mean a lot more to people than initially thought.
 It’s mindful to take a step back, realise what they actually mean and what they can be used to help with.
 Always analyse the relationship between the flag and what you’re using it for.
 Flags and an international dialling number is a 1 to 1 relationship, where as a flag and a language is many to many.